Withdrawal from the Current Semester/Term

 A student seeking to withdraw from the current semester/term after the last day to drop without evaluation, because of a serious medical condition, must complete the procedure outlined below:

 A student, or an individual requesting a withdrawal on behalf of a student, who, because of a serious medical condition, is physically or psychologically unable to request the withdrawal, may obtain the Application for Medical Withdrawal form (also available from Center for Exploring Majors, Education Center, room 1142; phone 812-465-1606), which must be completed and signed by the student, if possible, and the terminally degreed licensed healthcare provider (Doctor, Psychologist, etc.).
 This provider must certify this action is without bias.
 The need for a medical withdrawal must be substantiated, by documentation the University considers appropriate, from the terminally degreed licensed healthcare provider on his or her prescription form or letterhead if no prescription form and signed in his or her own hand.
-By seeking withdrawal because of serious medical reasons, the student consents to the release of individually identifiable health information and other medical records and information governed by the Health Insurance Portability and Accountability Act of 1996 ("HIPAA") to the University Registrar, Administrative Appeals committee, the Dean of Students Office, and other University administrative personnel for the purposes of reviewing the student's request for withdrawal.
+By seeking withdrawal because of serious medical reasons, the student consents to the release of individually identifiable health information and other medical records and information governed by the Health Insurance Portability and Accountability Act of 1996 ("HIPAA") to the Administrative Appeals committee, Registrar's Office, Dean of Students Office, and any other University personnel involved in the process of reviewing the student's request for withdrawal.

-Once the completed Application for Medical Withdrawal form and terminally degreed licensed healthcare provider statement have been received by the Registrar's Office and verified, the faculty members for each course for which a withdrawal is requested will be contacted.
+Once the completed Application for Medical Withdrawal form and terminally degreed licensed healthcare provider statement have been received by the Center for Exploring Majors and verified, the faculty members for each course for which a withdrawal is requested will be contacted.
 The Dean of Students Office will also be informed of the request and asked to provide relevant information.
 Each such faculty member will be given the opportunity to provide input in response to the student's withdrawal request.
 If, for some reason, a faculty member is unavailable to respond to a request, the chair of that academic department will be asked to respond on behalf of the faculty.
 If the medical withdrawal is granted, "W" grades will be recorded for each course that has not been previously graded.